rjw57/go6502/README.md

 go6502
 ======

+**THIS IS A FORK OF [pda/go6502](https://github.com/pda/go6502) which adds 65C02 support.
+It will be unecessary once 65C02 support is present in go6502.**

 ```
  | | | | | | | | | | | | | | | | | | | |
 .----------------------------------------.